 It’s often the crazy ideas that can make the biggest difference!

-Kids running their own conference, young people being board directors on aged care organisations, everyday people joining together to become philanthropists…all of these crazy ideas became successful projects.
+Kids running their own conferences, young people being board directors on aged care organisations, everyday people joining together to become philanthropists…all of these crazy ideas became successful projects.
 Many people scoffed at these ideas and took a lot of convincing of their worth.
 Hang in there, it gets a little easier!

 Give yourself time for thinking and talking about crazy ideas too.
 We can all too often get caught up in the busyness of life.
 Give yourself time to really think about what the world most needs now.